-Title I Program (No Child Left Behind) provides additional funding to assist students in reading, language arts, and mathematics.
+Title I Program provides additional funding to assist students in reading, language arts, and mathematics.

-English Language Program (EL) provides special instruction and program services to our limited English speaking students, whose first language is other than English.
+English Language Development (ELD) is a federally mandated protected time during the school day that provides special instruction to our limited English speaking students, whose first language is other than English.